Apollo ID Project Cover

 The Venue Membership Platform

-Apollo ID is NYC's venue membership loyalty app, connecting users to exclusive perks — expedited entry, complimentary drinks, BOGO deals — across 100+ partner restaurants, bars, nightclubs, and karaoke lounges.
+Apollo ID connects users to exclusive perks—expedited entry, complimentary drinks, BOGO deals—across 100+ partner restaurants, bars, and nightclubs in NYC.
 Users discover and book; venues manage members through the companion Apollo HQ app.

 Challenge